vendasta/api-gateway-docs/docs/SSO/Implementing-Oauth2-IDP.md

     code=jkhhh-werwerw-sdfsdf-werwerw-werbadsfwer &
     state=f9376d0d-badd-48b4-bf8a-872978aa0098

-Note: If Vendasta did the login flow entirely in a web browser then there would be extra work required to verify the redirect_uri, code_challenge and code_challenge_method parameters.
-We call the token and user-info endpoints from our servers so PKCE is not required.
+> Note: We call the token and user-info endpoints from our servers so PKCE is not required.
+If you have other clients (websites/apps) that do the login flow entirely in a web browser then you should verify the `redirect_uri`, `code_challenge` and `code_challenge_method` parameters as defined in the PKCE code flow spec.

 ## Token Endpoint